 To influence the security score of a third-party vulnerability based on reachable data assets, Davis uses the Modified Confidentiality (MC) and Modified Integrity (MI) metrics.
 These metrics reflect the actual accessibility of a reachable data asset to an affected service.

 - If the original C and I values show that data exposure or manipulation are possible, but, based on Davis' evaluation, there aren't any reachable data assets accessible by the affected service, Davis lowers the corresponding MC and MI values.

 - In all other cases, the MC and MI values don't differ from the original C and I values.

 The final score is calculated based on the previous two results.

 - The evaluation of public internet exposure doesn't influence the score, so the risk level remains high.

 - The evaluation of reachable data assets lowers the score to medium.

-Davis never raises DSS higher than the base CVSS.
-The values for public internet exposure and reachable data assets can only lower the score or not affect it at all.
+- Davis never raises DSS higher than the base CVSS.
+The values for public internet exposure and reachable data assets can only lower the score or leave it unchanged.